• Skip to main content

 Home » Shabbat Services: Saturday Mornings » Service Zooming at Shabbat

-How are Shabbat Zoom Services different than in person Shabbat Services?
+How are Shabbat Zoom Services different than in-person Shabbat Services?

 Thanks to Lloyd Wolf for this Zoom Collage from April 2020

 1. Zoom service information is available by emailing coordinator@fabrangen.org (before the beginning of Shabbat), in the weekly Fabrangen Coordinator’s Service Announcement Newsletter and in reminder posts to the listserv.
-You can also see login information at the top of the Members Only: Latest Events page.

 2. We are using Siddur Lev Shalem.